Sunday, May 15, 2011

 One of the consequences of Poland’s incorporation into the Soviet bloc was the introduction of political censorship.
 Although it existed almost until the collapse of Communism in the late 1980s, its effect varied.
 It was felt most profoundly between the end of the war and the middle of the 1950s, when artists, especially those using state funds, were strongly encouraged to follow the rules of socialist realism—meaning producing works with no political or moral ambiguity that would illuminate Communist achievements, denounce enemies of the state, and educate viewers in the spirit of socialism.

+Although socialist realism did not overtly preclude making films about the Second World War, for Polish filmmakers this subject proved very difficult to tackle in a way that would be acceptable to both Polish audiences and the political authorities.
 The main reason was the disparity between the basic historical truth about the war and socialist propaganda.
 For example, it was universally known that the fiasco of the Warsaw Uprising was largely due to the lack of Soviet help.
 Similarly, from the perspective of the vast majority of Poles, the members of the Home Army were heroes who fought to free Poland; yet from the perspective of the Communist authorities, they were guerrillas and saboteurs who tried to prevent proletarian rule in Poland.

 Another thorny issue was that of the Polish-Jewish relationship during the war.
 Different groups had opposing views on whether Poles did as much as they could and should have to help their Jewish neighbors.
 The members of left-leaning underground organizations, such as the People’s Army, wanted to take all the credit for helping the Jews.
 Among Jews who survived the Holocaust, on the other hand, the prevalent opinion was that Poles could have done much more to save Jewish lives.
 There was also controversy about the stance of the Polish Catholic church with regard to the Jewish question.
 While many individual priests harbored Jews, it could be argued that the Church as a whole was rather indifferent to their extermination.